How to limit water retention during menstruation?

-Do you feel bloated and gain weight around or during your periods ?
-Water retention is a symptom that many women experience during premenstrual syndrome (PMS).
+Do you feel bloated and gain weight around or during your period?
+Water retention is a symptom many women experience during premenstrual syndrome (PMS).

 What is water retention?

 The menstrual cycle is governed by the hormonal system.
-As menstruation approaches periods, often a week before its arrival, estrogen and progesterone raise the level of water in the body.
+As menstruation approaches, often a week before its arrival, estrogen and progesterone raise water levels in the body.
 This water will most often accumulate in the lower abdomen and breasts, but ankles, legs, fingers and feet may also swell.
 This is unique to each woman.

 Weight gain can also be aggravated by other PMS symptoms, such as digestive problems (constipation), food cravings, etc.

-Don't panic if you feel heavier as you approach periods, this is completely normal.
+Don't panic if you feel heavier as your period approaches - it's perfectly normal.

-Fluctuating hormones are responsible for water retention.
-In fact, progesterone and estrogen increase the amount of water in the body.
+Hormonal fluctuations are the main cause of water retention.
+Progesterone and estrogen increase the amount of water in the body.
 This is a perfectly normal phenomenon.
 During hot weather, water retention is all the more noticeable because, with the heat, blood vessels tend to dilate and water is released outside the body.
 This phenomenon further accentuates the sensation of water retention.

-Our tips for relieving water retention at periods !
+Our tips for relieving water retention during menstruation!

-As many PMS symptoms appear before periods, there are solutions to reduce the effects of water retention.
+As many PMS symptoms appear before the period, there are solutions to reduce the effects of water retention.

-We often forget that diet plays a vital role in our overall well-being, and has an enormous influence on the menstrual cycle.
+We often forget that diet plays a vital role in our overall well-being, and has a huge influence on the menstrual cycle.

 Fiber intake is very important in preventing water retention.
 Fiber is found in fruits, vegetables, legumes and wholegrain cereals.